jalexisg/SET08103/labs/lab03/README.md

     restart: always
 ```

 When running Docker from the command line, we use `docker-compose up` to build and run a composed service.
 IntelliJ understands Docker compose files, so we don't have to worry.
-We will modify our Travis CI file.
+We will modify our GitHub Actions file.

 ### Test MySQL Connection